stadibo/FlockSimulator/documentation/implementation_document.md

 ## Optimizations
 * combining looping through all agents in the flocking functions, instead of looping through in each function separately, which was done for readability.
+* checking if any agent has moved beyond its cell boundary and moving it to the correct cell, instead of reinserting every agent on each update.

 Sources
 1. http://www.red3d.com/cwr/steer/gdc99/